 To nominate an individual, please complete the nomination form.
 Once completed, please email it to [email protected] by the end of May each year.

-Case for nomination – this is where you will write a maximum of 500 words a why you think the nominee should be awarded Honorary Membership.
+Please submit a maximum of 500 words outlining why you think the nominee deserves to be awarded Honorary Membership of BSACI.

-2. A personal impact which differs from those of any team or organisation where they work, and that their outputs go beyond those of any role they are employed to play.
+b.
+A personal impact which differs from those of any team or organisation where they work and where their outputs go beyond those of any role they are employed to play.

-3. Efforts that have helped the BSACI as a professional body to achieve its objectives or have made a direct contribution to improving the working lives of professionals in allergy or clinical immunology related fields and their care of patients.
+d.
+Contributions to allergy and immunology which have directly impacted BSACI as a professional body in achieving its objectives or which have made a direct contribution to improving the working lives of professionals in allergy or clinical immunology related fields and their care of patients.